|Guide||♦||10 Triplogs||0 Topics|

 Less Busy Little Half Dome

-This hike can be done as a loop (IMO best option) or as a one-way out and back down Dome Rock Trail to the view point. approx. 4.5 miles each way.
-The Dome Rock trail follows and old stage coach road past the remains of Jack Rabbit Lodge(a large stone chimney)which was a private hunting cabin that burned to the ground in the 1940's.
+This hike can be done as a loop (IMO best option) or as a one-way out and back down Dome Rock Trail to the viewpoint. approx. 4.5 miles each way.
+The Dome Rock trail follows an old stagecoach road past the remains of Jack Rabbit Lodge(a large stone chimney)which was a private hunting cabin that burned to the ground in the 1940s.
 There are other buildings/mines along the way.
 One site reported it was rumored that Teddy Roosevelt stayed there during a hunting trip to Pikes Peak.
 Anyway, this is at the junction of the trail with the Cabin Creek trail which accesses Mueller State Park w/out the Fee.

-Following dome creek trail there are several stream crossings that cannot be done w/out getting wet.
+Following dome creek trail several stream crossings cannot be done w/out getting wet.
 However, about 15 feet before each there are small use trails.
-Basically stay to the right and hug the base of the hills.
-I thought maybe they were a no no however, one had a sign that said no horses or Mtn.
+Stay to the right and hug the base of the hills.
+I thought maybe they were a no-no however, one had a sign that said no horses or Mtn.
 Bikes.
 It's a little strange because mountain bikes aren't allowed, but there is obvious maintenance to these trails although lightly used and I did not have to get my feet wet.
 I was happy about this since it was under 30 F the entire day.
 I read somewhere this used to be part of Mueller State Park.

 Check out the Official Route and Triplogs.